 In 2016 I got a scholarship by the VLIR-UOS Belgian organization to study a MSc. in Marine and Lacustrine Sciences and Management.
 This is an Interuniversity study program which combines research expertise on aquatic ecosystem from three of the best Belgian universities: Vrije University Brussels (VUB), Ghent University and University of Antwerp.
 During my studies I got involved for the first time in the world of models and in the analysis of big data sets of environmental and biological variables.

-In 2019 I joined the Nippon-Foundation Centre of Excellence at the Alfred Wegener Institute-Helgoland in Germany to undertake a training in Observational Oceanography.
+In 2019 I joined the NF-POGO Centre of Excellence at the Alfred Wegener Institute-Helgoland in Germany to undertake a training in Observational Oceanography.
 Here I got the chance to get hands-on data and learn new methods to analyze time series and new approaches to model marine ecosystems.

 Currently, I am conducting my PhD research at the Helmholtz Institute for Functional Biodiversity using Networks methods to unveil the intricate stories of Biodiversity in coastal and marine ecosystems.
 My focus is on theoretical ecology, spatial variability, and functional diversity.